FollyMaddy/RetroRun/README.md

 With Debian Buster I found that this solution did not work ! :

+(Here I did not use the file use-vesa.conf at all !)

-If xrandr is used and you get WAYLAND0 connected then,
+If you run "xrandr" in terminal and you get "WAYLAND0 connected" then,

 "uncommented" a line in deamon.conf (can also be another file check with (cat .))